 Where can I take my dog?

-- When in state forests please keep your dog on a lead and avoid long grassy areas
+- Keep your dog on a lead and avoid long grassy areas.